DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
 A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; non-ML approach to the application of the SuperTrend indicator designed to execute buy &amp; sell orders to Binance.US using python.

-The ultimate mission is to leverage mathematical modeling, data science, business & strategic intelligence, and ml to drive innovation in the realm of our own interests (i.e. we're very normal people.
-So, we often wonder how could we possibly deliver the best results to people without choking our network or crashing the server?
-The simple things.)
+Our ultimate mission is to leverage mathematical modeling, data science, business & strategic intelligence, and ml to provide reliable, intellectually resourceful, and totally open source user-friendly products.

 Find value in our project?
 Want to help us expand or contribute to code?
 Even if it's just to say thanks - please feel free to contact us.